 Ame with a sphere or ball shape has another name, Ame-Dama (飴玉).

 Kata-Ame (固飴) and Mizu-Ame (水飴)

-Kata-Ame literally means “hard candy” and most Japanese Ame candies are classified as Kata-Ame.
-In other words, they have hard textures that slowly melt in your mouth.
+Kata-Ame means Hard Candy, and most Japanese Ame treats are this type.
+They have a texture that slowly melts in your mouth.

 (Reference Page: Wikipedia 飴 )